Flawless/chrono/doc/parsing-and-formatting.md

-parse and strict-parse functions allow to create datetime hashmap from it's string representations, format represented as a vecor, by default iso format is used.
+parse and strict-parse functions allow to create datetime hashmap from it's string representations.
+Format represented as a vecor.
+If ommited ISO format is used.

 ```clj
 (require '[chrono.core :as ch])